- Students will gain a general understanding of the following terms:

 Tips on Teaching Fair Use

 - Don’t depend on litigation to teach them about fair use; lawsuits are typically outlier cases, and your students need to know the most common, routine, and useful ways to use it.
+If they want to delve into cases such as one of the Koons cases or Mr. Brainwash (both discussed in Talking Points for Fair Use in Art Making (Section IIA), note where the choices of these artists align, and don’t, with the logic of the situations in the Code.
+Ask how the artists might have made decisions that were more comfortably within the Code’s parameters, and how the Code would have affected the art.
 Depend on the Code of Best Practices in Fair Use for the Visual Arts.

-- Evaluate their performance according to their ability to articulate reasoning that aligns with the Code, and specifically the limitations for each principle.
+- Evaluate your students’ performance according to their ability to articulate reasoning that aligns with the Code, and specifically the limitations for each principle.
 The limitations are where the rubber hits the road in fair use.

 - Have other students, where possible, question the student working through a problem, to get practice in articulating and justifying a fair use.

 - Make sure the students understand that the key notion of “transformation” is about repurposing and context, not about changes to the actual material used.